-(Recall that k increases from iteration to iteration, and that the process halts when k = t + 1.)
+(Recall that k increases from iteration to iteration, and that Algorithm 5.3 either rejects or accepts when $k \ge t + 1$.)

 Proposition 5.6 (analysis of the algorithm): Algorithm 5.5 constitutes a one-sided error tester for axis-parallel linear subspaces.